 Interns are typically based at hospitals for the majority of their rotations.
 Exposing interns to rural General Practice, Aboriginal Medical Services or other primary care rotations will make it more likely they will practice in these locations after becoming more qualified.

-Up to $10 million per academic year has been allocated to support rural primary care placements for interns.
+Up to $18.6 million is available to support rural primary care placements for interns under the second round of the RJDTIF.

 Funds from the program can be used towards: